Editorial Advisory Board

 Pr.
 Cavazzana is the author of more than 240 publications in peer-reviewed journals and was awarded two European Research Council grants (2011 and 2016).
 Her work was rewarded by the American Society of Hematology (Award on Clinical Research in Gene Therapy in 1999), by the French Academy of Sciences (Special Medical Award in 2000 and Jean-Pierre Lecocq Award on Gene Therapy in 2004).
 She was awarded with the Matmut Prize for medical innovation in 2008, the Outstanding Achievement Award of the European Society of Gene and Cell Therapy in 2009, the title of Officier de l’Ordre National de la Légion d’honneur in 2011, and the Irène Joliot-Curie “Scientific Woman of the Year” award in 2012 by the French Academy of Sciences, French Ministry of Education and Research and EADS group corporate foundation.
 In 2016, she was awarded the French National Medicine Academy Prize.

 She currently serves as a member of UNAIDS Science Panel and has previously served as Chairwoman of the Scientific Committee for Strategies and Evaluation of Clinical Research Protocols (INSERM).
 She has also served as a member of the Blood editorial board.

-Programme Director – Scientific Affairs, National Institute for Health and Care Excellence, UK
+Programme Director – Science Advice and Research, National Institute for Health and Care Excellence (NICE)

 CTO, TiGenix, Belgium